Special Education Visual And Performing Arts

 By month/date, THE STUDENT will move to different musical beats and rhythms 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.

-By month/date, THE STUDENT will follow a one-step gestural comment from instructor (move forward, turn around, right, left ,etc) to complete a dance movement> 2 out of 5 opportunities for 4 out of 10 days as observed and recorded by staff.
+By month/date, THE STUDENT will follow a one-step gestural comment from instructor ( move forward, turn around, right, left ,etc) to complete a dance movement> 2 out of 5 opportunities for 4 out of 10 days as observed and recorded by staff.

-By month/date, THE STUDENT will follow a one-step gestural comment from instructor (move forward, turn around, right, left ,etc) to complete a dance movement> 3 out of 5 opportunities for 6 out of 10 days as observed and recorded by staff.
+By month/date, THE STUDENT will follow a one-step gestural comment from instructor ( move forward, turn around, right, left ,etc) to complete a dance movement> 3 out of 5 opportunities for 6 out of 10 days as observed and recorded by staff.

-By month/date, THE STUDENT will follow a one-step gestural comment from instructor (move forward, turn around, right, left ,etc) to complete a dance movement> 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.
+By month/date, THE STUDENT will follow a one-step gestural comment from instructor ( move forward, turn around, right, left ,etc) to complete a dance movement> 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.

-Suggested Activities
+Suggested Activities For Goal Stem 2:

 Practice dance steps